emarsden/dash-mpd-rs/README.md

 - Multi-period content
 - XLink elements (only with actuate=onLoad semantics), including resolve-to-zero
-- All forms of segment index info: SegmentBase@indexRange, SegmentTimeline, SegmentTemplate@duration, SegmentTemplate@index, SegmentList
+- All forms of segment index info: SegmentBase@indexRange, SegmentTimeline, SegmentTemplate@duration, SegmentTemplate@index, SegmentList.
-- Media containers of types supported by mkvmerge, ffmpeg or VLC (this includes Matroska, ISO-BMFF / CMAF / MP4, WebM, MPEG-2 TS)
+- Media containers of types supported by mkvmerge, ffmpeg, VLC or MP4Box (this includes Matroska, ISO-BMFF / CMAF / MP4, WebM, MPEG-2 TS).
 - WebVTT, TTML and SMIL subtitles (preliminary support).
 There is some support for subtitles that are made available in wvtt format, that will be converted to SRT format using the MP4Box commandline utility (from the [GPAC](https://gpac.wp.imt.fr/) project), if it is installed.